-The ask price is the price your trade will be executed at if you submit a sell or go short on a trade.
+The ask price is the price your trade will be executed at if you submit a buy or go long on a trade.

 The total sum of funds (deposits/withdrawals and transactions) in your individual trading account.